Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures

 Our microwave setup can be used to inject pulses of arbitrary envelope into the experimental system.
-In Fig.~\ref{fig:fig4}a, we see the output signal in response to a Gaussian input with $\sigma=12\,\ns$, and in Fig.~\ref{fig:fig4}b, a train of three $20\,\ns$ pulses separated by $10\,\ns$.
-In the latter figure, the signal produced by the direct coupling of the last of the input pulses from the input antenna to the output antenna overlaps with the first magnon pulse.
-The result is an interference pattern akin to that seen in Fig.~\ref{fig:fig1}b.
-The excellent definition of the individual pulses in the train underlines the promising potential of magnon systems as a platform for the transmission of information signals.
+In Fig.~\ref{fig:fig4}(a), we see the output signal in response to a Gaussian input with $\sigma=12\,\ns$, and in Fig.~\ref{fig:fig4}(b), a train of three $20\,\ns$ pulses separated by $10\,\ns$.
+In Fig.~\ref{fig:fig4}(b), the signal produced by the direct coupling of the last of the input pulses from the input antenna to the output antenna overlaps with the first magnon pulse.
+The result is an interference pattern akin to that seen in Fig.~\ref{fig:fig1}(b).
+The clear separation between the individual pulses in the train underlines the promising potential of magnon systems as a platform for the transmission of information signals.